 WHAT HAPPENS AT THE AWARDS?

 Finalists arrive with their carts/trucks and prepare their best eats for Vendy attendees and judges.
 Brooklyn Brewery Beer, Santa Cristina wine, and non-alcoholic beverages will be plentiful, with tables and chairs for the food-weary.
 There will be music, performances, and a raffle, culminating in a short ceremony naming the award winners!

 Please wear comfortable shoes.
 Each year we work to shorten the lines, but standing in line is part of the Vendy – and street food – experience.
 We can’t say if any marriages have come out of people waiting in line together, but we do know that many friendships have been born as people wait for their chance to sample the finalists’ food.

 One finalist will be awarded the Vendy Cup and title of Vendy Award winner.
-Additional awards will be given to the People’s Choice Award winner, the Dessert Category winner, Rookie Vendor of the Year, Market Vendor Award & a special 10 year anniversary category.
+Additional awards will be given to the People’s Choice Award winner, the Dessert Category winner, Rookie Vendor of the Year, Market Vendor Award & a special surprise category.

 HOW ARE THE FINALISTS SELECTED?

-We take public nominations until mid-June to determine the lucky vendors that are invited to compete against each other for street food glory.
+We take public nominations until early July to determine the lucky vendors that are invited to compete against each other for street food glory.

 HOW IS THE WINNER SELECTED?

 At the event, we’ll have a team of distinguished judges score the finalists and decide who get the coveted "Vendy Cup."
 Attendees choose our People’s Choice Award winner, as well as winners in the other categories.

 CAN I BUY MY TICKET AT THE DOOR?